tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 **DAN:** You think I remember *anything about these things?!* I was in a pocket dimension for 20 years, for Christ's sake!

 **CUSTOMER:** You have something.
 I. Need.
 Something.
 I. Have.
+You.

-You.Its words sounded spliced, inhuman.
+Its words sounded spliced, inhuman.
 There was something terribly wrong with it, I just couldn't quite figure it out.

 The Customer grabbed Hailey, holding onto her ramen packet with inhuman force, breaking her fingers with a sickening crunch.